seknox/trasa/website/docs/guides/user/access/ssh-connection-via-proxy.md

 * `trasacli -u username`
 * Enter TRASA URL if asked
 * Enter TRASA email and password
-* Enter IP address of service you want to connect to
+* Enter the IP address of service you want to connect to
 * Enter TOTP code or leave it blank for U2F
 * Enter Service password